-- Click on the Apple logo in the top-left corner and go to System Settings.
+- Click the Apple logo in the top-left and go to System Settings.

 - Navigate to Privacy & Security → Full Disk Access.